 Hello crafty friends!
 Mona Tóth here with another helpful guest post about card making for Scrapbook.com!

 Today I am sharing three easy and useful background stamping techniques, which are also great for bulk card making projects.
-We'll be using the Altenew Rose Blossom Stamp Set, which you can only get at Scrapbook.com right now, and a variety of Scrapbook.com brand products.
+We'll be using the Altenew Rose Blossom Stamp Set, and a variety of Scrapbook.com brand products.

 Thanks for joining me for some crafty fun - let's start our first project!